 with Openbox.
 As configured in the example

-file above, choosing “Exit” or similar from the window
+file above, choosing “Log Out” from Openbox's

-manager's menu will quit the window manager and end the X11 session.
+menu will end the X11 session.

 Installing a desktop environment is almost as easy.
 The following example shows how to use the Xfce desktop environment.